nemuelw/mailcheck/README.md

 # mailcheck

-Python library for the MailCheck.ai API
+Python wrapper for the MailCheck.ai API